 Rødøy is an island and island municipality located on the northern part of the Helgeland coast.
 If you’re traveling by bike, you can leave your car on the mainland when the weather permits, as most of the islands here are quite small.

-Ferry You can take a ferry from Jektvik to the main island of Rødøy and then continue to the other islands within the municipality, such as Selsøyvik and Rangsundøya, Hestmona, and Nordnesøy.
+You can take a ferry from Jektvik to the main island of Rødøy and then continue to the other islands within the municipality, such as Selsøyvik and Rangsundøya, Hestmona, and Nordnesøy.
+You can also take a ferry from Tonnes.
 Click on the names above to view the ferry terminals on Google Maps.

 Ferry schedules for ferry Jektvik – Rødøy